voxelite/Voxelite_Utils/README.md

-# Template
+# Voxelite Utils

-This is template project to allow fast and simple C++ project creation.
+General utilities used by different parts of Voxelite project

 ## Libraries